dh-epfl-students/htr-curriculum-semi-supervision/README.md

 Copyright (c) 2019 EPFL

-This program is licensed under the terms of the [licence](LICENCE).
+This program is licensed under the terms of this [licence](LICENSE).